SeisComP/seiscomp/doc/base/getting-started.rst

 .. code-block:: none

+   Enable database storage. [yes]:
-    0) mysql
+    0) mysql/mariadb
-         MySQL server.
+         MySQL/MariaDB server.
     1) postgresql
-         PostgreSQL server.
-There is currently no support in setup to create the database for you.
-You have to setup the database and user accounts on your own.
-The database schema is installed under share/db/postgresql.sql.
+         PostgresSQL server version 9 or later.
+    2) sqlite3
+         SQLite3 database.
    Database backend [0]:

-If the database is enable the database backend can be selected. |scname|
+If the database is enabled, the database backend can be selected. |scname|
-supports two main backends: MySQL and PostgreSQL.
-Select the backend to be used here but be prepared that only for the MySQL backend the setup can help to create the database and tables for you.
-If you are using PostgreSQL you have to provide a working database with the correct schema.
-The schema files are part of the distribution and can be found in :file:`seiscomp/share/db/postgresql.sql`.
+supports three main backends: MariaDB/MySQL, PostgreSQL, and SQLite3.
+Select the backend to be used.

 .. note::